Correnz-BlueApps/mealplan/README.md

 When clicking the navbar link leading to "/logout" the users session gets cleared and they get redirected to "/".

 ###### helpers.py
-Inside the helpers.py three functions used multiple time in the app.py. "error(msg)" renders a template with additional information about the error for the user. "login_required(f)" is decorator for the routes, that require login, pulled from the finance project of CS50. "recipe_by_id(recipe_id)" calls the chefkoch API with a recipe id to recive all information of the recipe.
+Inside the helpers.py three functions used multiple time in the app.py. "error(msg)" renders a template with additional information about the error for the user. "login_required(f)" is a decorator function for the routes, that require login, pulled from the finance project of CS50. "recipe_by_id(recipe_id)" calls the chefkoch API with a recipe id to recive all information of the recipe.